Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Proofs for Technical Lemmas

 \textbf{On Assumption M.i in \cite*{SeoOtsu2018}}.
 We now try to get the derivatives of $\mathbb{E}\left( \xi_{i}\left( b\right) \right) $ with respect to $b$. $\mathbb{E}\left( \xi_{i}\left( b\right) \right) $ can be rewritten as

-Following the same idea in Section 5 and Section 6.4 of \cite*{KimPollard1990} \textbf{ }and Section B.1 of\textbf{ }\cite*{SeoOtsu2018}\textbf{, }the above expectation can be calculated by means of the classical differential geometry.
+Following the same idea in Section 5 and Section 6.4 of \cite*{KimPollard1990} \textbf{ }and Section B.1 of\textbf{ }\cite*{SeoOtsu2018}\textbf{, }the above expectation can be calculated {using} the classical differential geometry.
 Since the results here are obtained using essentially the same argument, we omit similar details.
-Define the following mapping
+Define the following {mapping:}

 where $T_{b}$ maps the region $\left\{ x_{31}:x_{31}^{\prime}b>0\right\} $ onto $\left\{ x_{31}:x_{31}^{\prime}\beta>0\right\} ,$ taking the boundary of $\left\{ x_{31}:x_{31}^{\prime}b>0\right\} $ onto the boundary of $\left\{ x_{31}:x_{31}^{\prime}\beta>0\right\} .$ Equations (5.2) and (5.3) in\textbf{ }\cite*{KimPollard1990}\textbf{ }imply\textbf{ }